DXJL

 DXJL (103.3 FM), broadcasting as The New J 103.3, is a radio station owned by Sarraga Integrated and Management Corporation (SIAM) and operated by the Far East Broadcasting Company.
 The station's studio and transmitter are located at Unit 210, 2nd Floor CKY Center, Capistrano-T.Chaves Sts., Cagayan de Oro.
 It is the first & only Christian FM Station in the city.

 On July 1, 2016, FEBC took over the station's operations, becoming part of the FEBC family.

+Formerly located on 199 J.R.
+Borja St., This station served as a Christian FM station that was owned by SIAM and operated by FEBC.
+It was then transferred in the CKY Center in 2018.